 Symbols: orange, cooling wind, daisy, opal, deer, spear

 Task: come to a place you’ve never been

 Boon: your step is sure, and you will not tire until you next stop walking.

-Amarin, Saint of Bloodshed
+Amarin, Saint of Battle

 A mistress of weapons and all manner of fighting styles, she sought power but struggled with an inner rage that often drove her to unwarranted violence.
 It is thought that later in life she was able to find peace, but to this day many of her followers seek only might and care little for the restraint she tried to uphold.